 ― Joseph Campbell

-I’m interested in a larger context of art and culture in society, in leadership, collaboration, and personal sustainability/well-being.
-My work is based on interdisciplinary connections and an encounter between consulting, educational and artistic practices.
-I work internationally offering workshops and individual consultations that support cultures of creativity, collaboration and personal sustainability.
+I’m interested in a larger context of art and culture in society, in self-leadership, collaboration, and personal sustainability.
+I work internationally offering workshops, courses, and individual consultations that support cultures of creativity, collaboration and personal sustainability.
 I design and facilitate workshops for companies, universities and cultural institutions.
+My work is based on interdisciplinary connections and an encounter between coaching, educational and artistic practices.
 I also work with children mainly in the realm of arts education and creative development.
 Over the past 15 years I’ve been continuously developing ways to combine my interests in sustainability, education, movement, and arts, to cross traditional boundaries and disciplines, sculpting my way into more wholistic perspectives.
 Since 2009 I started building my work around the subjects of human learning, collaboration and creativity, with a holistic approach to wellbeing at its foundation.
 I work with people from different walks of life, cultures, and moments in time.
 Whatever our age, ethnic belonging, or professional path, our concerns in life are not so different.
 We all search for belonging (safety, connection, expression) and becoming (challenges, freedom, growth), and a healthy balance between the two.
 Working with different age groups and across different cultures and disciplines are both the largest challenge and privilege of my work so far.
 I work in English, Spanish, Russian, German and French.
 Universities I went to and worked at previously, as well as teachers I’ve been learning from you will find in the Links section.
-Some of the clients I’ve worked with include Fontys School of Fine and Performing Arts, id22 Institute for Creative Sustainability, the Do Lectures, Targetprocess, Cultural department of the city of Berlin, Meridian University, Agora School Roermond, Unilever Belgium, European Kids Culture Month, Children Arts Center (KinderKünsteZentrum), Greifswald University, Evolve Magazine, Barcelona Voluntaria, Über den Tellerrand kochen.
+Some of the clients I’ve worked with include Fontys School of Fine and Performing Arts, id22 Institute for Creative Sustainability, the Do Lectures, Targetprocess, Cultural department of the city of Berlin, MAD Summed Design School, Meridian University, Agora School Roermond, Unilever Belgium, European Kids Culture Month, Children Arts Center (KinderKünsteZentrum), Greifswald University, Evolve Magazine, Barcelona Voluntaria, Über den Tellerrand kochen.